 (d) the trade name, if any, under which the business is to be carried on; and

-(e) where appropriate, the class or classes of business authorized.
+(e) where appropriate, the class or classes of business authorised.

 (3) A licence shall specify any condition, limitation or restriction subject to which it was granted.